University accommodation gives students a place to live, study, meet friends and socialise as part of a supportive community.

 Accommodation fees and instalment dates

-Download a list of our accommodation fees for 2020/21 (PDF - 324kb).
+Accommodation fees for academic year 2021/22 will be published soon.
 Residents can view the details of the instalment dates and the fees due on each instalment date on their RISIS web portal account.

 How to pay